-For standardization, valves shall be placed in line with transverse street boundaries.
+For standardization, valves shall be placed as safe a location as possible, and in line with transverse street boundaries.
 The siting of valves shall take a holistic view of the existing infrastructure and proposed additions, and safety in design for future maintenance.
 General principles to be considered shall include: